mohsenMahmoodzadeh/query-expansion-with-elasticsearch/Readme.md

 ## Usage Guide

-First of all, download the elasticsearch configuration from [here](https://www.elastic.co/downloads/elasticsearch) and run it according to the installation guide of the website.
+First, download the elasticsearch configuration from [here](https://www.elastic.co/downloads/elasticsearch) and run it according to the installation guide of the website.

 After setting up elasticsearch service, run the following command to index the data into elasticsearch engine:
 ```